 Core Curriculum (required courses):

-- GMC 6001: Global Media and Cultures: Team-taught in English by ML and LMC faculty.
+- GMC 6001: Global Media and Cultures (Fall): Team-taught in English by ML and LMC faculty.
 Students gain a theoretical grounding in analyzing and navigating cross-cultural and multimedia contexts; they also design the preliminary proposal for their final project in consultation with the advising team.
 Course themes will explore a global issue across multiple contexts and forms, with case studies and topics varying based on student interest, current global affairs, and faculty expertise.
 3 credits.

-- GMC 6002: Research Methodologies: Taught by ML & LMC subject librarians, this course provides students with a working knowledge of research methods and practices, intellectual property, and public communication.
+- GMC 6002: Research Methodologies (Spring): Taught by ML & LMC subject librarians, this course provides students with a working knowledge of research methods and practices, intellectual property, and public communication.
 Students will better understand the published work of others relative to their individual research and projects, and how to effectively communicate their own work in the public sphere.
 Students complete a literature review, an annotated bibliography, and a research communication plan.
 Collaboration with Georgia Tech's Library Next.
 1 credit.

-- Final Project (various courses available): Final Projects are developed over the year and completed in the summer.
+- Final Project (Summer, various courses available): Final Projects are developed over the year and completed in the summer.
 They can take a variety of forms based on students’ academic and career interests, including a research project, media project, domestic internship, internship abroad, a practicum through an LBAT program, or study abroad.
 Each project must include an applied and reflective component in which students demonstrate the expertise gained in language, media, cultural studies, and communication.

 - 6 credit hours of MSGMC required Core Courses

 - GMC 6001.
 Global Media Cultures, 3 cr, Fall